Jeroneo/go_game_browser/README.md

 The project is divided into three main components:

 1. **The Frontend (HTML5 Canvas & Vanilla JS):** A lightweight, zero-dependency web interface styled after traditional Weiqi aesthetics.
 It draws the 19×19 Go board on an HTML5 Canvas, captures user clicks, translates them into standard GTP coordinates (e.g., `D4`), and sends the full game history to the backend via a REST API call.
-The frontend also enforces Go rules locally: after every stone placement it runs a capture detection pass and removes any surrounded groups from the board state before redrawing.
+The frontend enforces all core Go rules locally: captures, suicide prevention, the Ko rule, player passing, and double-pass game-over detection.

 2. **The Backend (FastAPI / Python):** A fast, modern web server with two responsibilities: serving the static HTML frontend to the browser, and acting as a bridge between the `/api/move` REST endpoint and the KataGo engine process.